-You can search for Kafka APIs just like other APIs on the marketplace.
-On clicking a Kafka API, you will see the Kafka API playground.
+You can search for Kafka APIs just like other APIs on the API Hub.
+After clicking on a Kafka API, you will see the Kafka API playground.

 On the Kafka API playground, you can search for topics by name.